Skip to content

 Baker

-Carleigh Baker is a nêhiyaw âpihtawikosisân/Icelandic writer.
-Her debut short story collection Bad Endings won the City of Vancouver Book Award in 2017 and was a finalist for the Rogers Writers’ Trust Fiction Prize and the Emerging Indigenous Voices Award for fiction.
-Baker was writer-in-residence at the Berton House Writers’ Retreat in 2019 and a 2020 Jack and Doris Shadbolt Fellow at Simon Fraser University.
-She is currently completing The Matriarchs, a novel about woefully unprepared environmentalists in Yukon’s Peel River Watershed.
-An excerpt of this work was published by Hairstreak Butterfly Review.
-Baker lives in Vancouver.
+Carleigh Baker is an author and teacher of Cree-Métis and European descent.
+Her debut story collection, Bad Endings, won the City of Vancouver Book Award and was a finalist for the Rogers Writers’ Trust Fiction Prize and the Indigenous Voices Award for fiction.
+She was writer-in-residence at Berton House Writers’ Retreat in 2019 and a 2020 Jack and Doris Shadbolt Fellow at Simon Fraser University.
+Baker’s short stories and essays have been translated into several languages and anthologized in Canada, the United States, and Europe.
+As a teacher and researcher, she is particularly interested in how contemporary fiction can be used to address the climate crisis.
+Baker lives on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh peoples, also known as Vancouver.

 Award History